Q. You've been racing since you were nine years old. What made you start racing?

 What surprises a lot of people is I actually hated my first experience of Karting!
 I was still very young and didn't know anyone at the Karting track and to be honest I was happier playing football with my friends.
 I wasn't very comfortable the first few times I had a go in the Kart and therefore wasn't very quick and when you're young and not immediately very good at something it doesn't really make it enjoyable!

 However, my Dad encouraged me to stick at it and I'm grateful he did as I started to get better at Karting, I made a group of friends at the track and really start to enjoy it.
 Bit by bit I began to win races and then Championships and I started to believe that this was something that I was good at and could potentially have a career in, and the rest is history!

-Q. Over the past seven years you've won ten different Championship Titles.
+Q. Over the past eight years you've won ten different Championship Titles.
 Which one meant the most to you and why?

 A. All of them are important to me but I would say that winning the CIK FIA European KF3 Championship in 2007 was a special day.
 It was the culmination of a perfect race weekend.
 I won all of the heats, plus the pre-final race and the main race; it was one of those weekends when everything came together.
 I was up against the best drivers in the world in the Championship and to me it is important to be able to not only win, but to be able to win against the best.

 Q. What do you think are the three main qualities that make a successful racing driver?

 A. I would say determination; not just on the track but away from the track too.
 You have to be determined to be the fittest you can so you can perform when you are in the race car and then you have to be determined to get the best qualifying and race results when you're at the track.

 Natural ability is also a big factor.
 I believe there must be a natural ability when you are in the car which you can then build on over the months and years to be a successful racing driver.